Pranay-Uc-DXB/Project-2-Potential-Talents-NLP/README.md

-This projects caters to Human Resources and Staffing Industry.
+This project caters to Human Resources and Staffing Industry.

 What business problem does the project aim to solve?